Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 This is what happens to you.

-Well, I probably won't either, but I'm not gonna stop trying because there are kids, grandkids, nieces, nephews, and all that.
+Well, I probably won't either, but I'm not going to stop trying because there are kids, grandkids, nieces, nephews, and all that.

 It's what we do.

-I just don't see I don't see how if we've already been outvoted by the people who want to sit on their butts and not take care of themselves, and they want everybody else to take care of them.
+I just don't see, I don't see how if we've already been outvoted by the people who want to sit on their butts and not take care of themselves, and they want everybody else to take care of themselves.

 How do we outvote that?